 He has been fortunate enough to work alongside some of New York’s most sought-after theatre choreographers, including Al Blackstone, Lorin Latarro, Jeff Whiting, Jason Sparks, Richard J. Hinds, Dewitt Fleming, Shannon Lewis, Mary Anne Lamb and Lisa Gajda.

 Alongside performing, he produces, directs, and choreographs his own work as the founder of The LBD Project.
+He has recently won Broadway World’s Best Direction and Choreography of Aida The Musical that played at Studio Theatre of Long Island in east Islip.
 Lamont is making waves with his work featuring precision jazz, tap, and hip-hop.
 As a choreographer, he is inspired by the Rockettes and classic Broadway styles.

 When not performing, Lamont can be found at Universal Studios and Walt Disney World.